3 Quick Tips for Negotiating Your Salary

 Be Ready to Talk About Your Experience

 In most situations, the pay offered is directly correlated with experience.
 You'll need to be able to talk about your experience in a way that adds value to the position.
-It would be helpful to take time prior to the interview and draft a few anecdotes of times you’ve demonstrated the skills or tasks required.
-If you've gone over and beyond, talking about those experiences in a quantitative way is always a plus.
+It would be helpful to take time prior to the interview and draft a few anecdotes describing times you’ve demonstrated the skills or tasks required.
+If you've gone over and beyond, talking about those experiences in a quantitative way, listing numbers, or providing data is always a plus.
 Take notes at home and bring those notes with you to the interview!
 This will help you stay on script, but also alleviate the feeling of having to memorize all your answers.

 Work on Your Poker Face!